MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

 1. Confirm your action.

-## Activate, deactivate or delete specific guide content (video, image, or 3D part)
+## Activate, deactivate, or delete specific guide content (video, image, or 3D part)

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.